3 cops get DGP Commendation Discs

 During an inspection of a room in a private hotel dormitory near Pandit Nehru bus stand, police personnel noticed suspicious behaviour by Kanakam Murali, a resident of Ramannagudem in Warangal district of Telangana.
 When questioned, the accused pushed aside the head constable and attempted to pull out a gun from his bag to open fire.
 However, the weapon failed to discharge due to a technical malfunction.

+Speaking on the occasion, DGP Harish Kumar Gupta praised the officers for their bravery and presence of mind in apprehending the accused despite the risk to their lives.
+He said the dedication, alertness, and courage displayed by the police personnel serve as an inspiration to others in the force.

-DGP Rajeev Kumar Meena (APSLPRB), CID Chief Ravi Shankar Ayyannar, Additional DGP (Law and Order) N Madhusudana Reddy, Eagle Chief AK Ravikrishna, and Vijayawada City Police Commissioner SV Rajasekhar Babu and other senior police officials were present.
+DGP Harish Kumar Gupta, CID Chief Ravi Shankar Ayyannar, Eagle Chief Ake Ravikrishna and Vijayawada City Police Commissioner SV Rajasekhar Babu with the award-winning police personnel M Krishnakumar, MV Saradhi Naik and P Manohar in Mangalagiri on Friday